Upper School Arts Program

 Guitar Building as an Example

 Students begin with a rectangular wood blank and template, and create a guitar of their own based on the popular Fender Telecaster or Stratocaster designs.
 Students use hand and power tools such as the band saw, drill press, rasps, files, and hand-sanders.

 By the end of the trimester, students have transformed their wood blank into a finely-crafted guitar.

 Guitars are personalized based on the student’s choice of wood for the body, dye or stain color, and hardware.
 To complete the course, students assemble their guitars and learn the set up for optimal performance.

 The project exposes young guitar builders to the history of the instrument, the math behind the fret placement and how scales are calculated, as well as the science of the instrument’s magnetic pickup system and controls.

-To learn more about Tower School, please contact Reagan Kenwell, our Director of Admission, or complete a brief inquiry form to request a brochure or schedule a tour.
+To learn more about Tower School, please contact Reagan Kenwell, our Director of Admission, to request a brochure or schedule a tour.